-The Division of Enforcement ("Division") has requested an extension of time until February 28, 2022 to submit a Proposed Plan of Distribution under Rule 1101(a) of the Commission's Rules on Fair Fund and Disgorgement Plans, 17 C.F.R. § 201.1101(a).

-On February 27, 2020, the Commission issued an Order Instituting Administrative and Cease-and-Desist Proceedings Pursuant to Sections 203(e), 203(f) and 203(k) of the Investment Advisers Act of 1940, Making Findings, and Imposing Remedial Sanctions and a Cease-and-Desist Order (the "Order") against Sica Wealth Management, LLC ("SWM") and Jeffrey C. Sica ("Sica") (collectively, the "Respondents").
-In the Order, the Commission found that from October 2013 to March 2015, based on Sica's recommendation, approximately 45 SWM advisory clients invested a total of more than \$30 million in securities issued by Aequitas Commercial Finance, LLC ("ACF"), one of numerous entities affiliated with the Aequitas enterprise, the ultimate parent of which is Aequitas Management, LLC (collectively referred to herein as "Aequitas").
-The Order also found that from October 2013 to November 2015 (the "relevant period"), SWM and Sica failed to provide these advisory clients with material facts regarding compensation that Aequitas provided to SWM and another firm owned and controlled by Sica, (the "Affiliated Adviser"), which created conflicts of interest relating to SWM's and Sica's recommendations that clients invest in Aequitas securities.
-Specifically, Aequitas paid SWM and the Affiliated Adviser a total of approximately \$2 million during the relevant period pursuant to consulting agreements and a loan agreement (collectively referred to as the "Aequitas agreements").
-The Aequitas agreements and the resulting compensation should have been disclosed to clients so that they could fairly evaluate the conflicts in deciding whether to invest in Aequitas securities.
-By failing to disclose these facts to advisory clients, SWM and Sica violated Section 206(2) of the Advisers Act.
+SECOND EXTENSION ORDER The Division of Enforcement ("Division") has requested a second extension of time until May 31, 2022 to submit a Proposed Plan of Distribution under Rule 1101(a) of the Commission's Rules on Fair Fund and Disgorgement Plans, 17 C.F.R. § 201.1101(a).
+On February 27, 2020, the Commission issued an Order Instituting Administrative and Cease-and-Desist Proceedings Pursuant to Sections 203(e), 203(f) and 203(k) of the Investment Advisers Act of 1940, Making Findings, and Imposing Remedial Sanctions and a Cease-and-Desist Order (the "Order")1 against Sica Wealth Management, LLC ("SWM") and Jeffrey C. Sica ("Sica") (collectively, the "Respondents").
+In the Order, the Commission found that from October 2013 to March 2015, on Sica's recommendation, approximately 45 SWM advisory clients invested a total of more than \$30 million in securities issued by Aequitas Commercial Finance, LLC ("ACF"), one of numerous entities affiliated with the Aequitas enterprise, the ultimate parent of which is Aequitas Management, LLC (collectively referred to herein as 1 Advisers Act Rel.
+No. 5453 (Feb.
+27, 2020).